 Corporate Team Building at C Lazy U

 Cowboys work together to herd cattle.
 Horse teams pull wagons and sleighs.
 In fact, very little that is done on a ranch is done alone.
 C Lazy U offers your group the best in team-building activities that are quintessential parts of the ranch experience.
 Groups work together to learn the ins and outs of being a cowboy, such as how to throw a lariat and how to herd and move cattle.
-Other team-building activities include horsemanship classes, scavenger hunts and tee-pee building competitions.
+Other team-building activities include horsemanship classes, ropes course and zip line, amazing races and tee-pee building.

 Inclusive Spring, Summer And Fall Activities Include:

-Horseback Riding, Guided Hiking (naturalist available upon request), Guided Mountain Biking, Fishing, Tennis, Archery, Game Room and 24 hour Fitness Center, Heated Outdoor Pool and Hot Tub.
+Horseback Riding, Guided Hiking, Guided Mountain Biking, Fishing, Tennis, Archery, Game Room and 24 hour Fitness Center, Heated Outdoor Pool and Hot Tub.
 (Optional sign up for Trap shooting, Zip Line, Guided Fishing, Yoga, Luxury Camping and Spa.)

 Inclusive Winter Activities Include:

 Horseback Riding, Sledding, Tubing, Snowshoeing, Ice-Skating, Cross Country Skiing, Hot Tub, Game Room and 24 hour Fitness Center.
-(Optional sign up for Private Snowcat Skiing, Trap Shooting, Spa and Private Sleigh Rides, and Snowmobile Tours.)
+(Optional sign up for Private Snowcat Skiing, Trap Shooting, Spa, Private Sleigh Rides, and Snowmobile Tours.)

 Ropes Course and Zip Line